-Last Updated on October 4, 2023
+Last Updated on December 2, 2024

-Last weekend I returned to my hometown for my 30th class reunion.
+Last weekend, I returned to my hometown for my 30th class reunion.
 Yup, you read that right.
 The big 3-0.
 Have you attended one of your high school reunions?
 I’ve attended a few and always had a good time, but this one, in particular, was interesting, and I wound up having a major personal revelation.

 The day before we left for Wisconsin, I had a therapy session…because, you know, we should all probably be in therapy.
 Anyhoo, I explained my weekend plans, and she said oh, we’ve never really chatted about your childhood.
 Srsly lady.
 Do you really wanna poke that bear?
 Today?